arteck/ioBroker.traccar/README.md

 ## Traccar adapter for ioBroker

-This adapter imports in real time the position and extended data on Traccar ioBroker.
+This adapter imports in real time the position and the extended data from [Traccar](https://www.traccar.org) and makes them available in ioBroker.

 ## Changelog